Ranxin2023/LLM_demo/readme.md

 ```
 3. **Tool & ToolNode**:
 - Tool = any external operation: web/API call, DB query, calculator, custom Python.

 4. **Message Types (LangChain / LangGraph)**:
-Messages are structured data units that travel in `state["messages"]`.
+- Messages are structured data units that travel in `state["messages"]`.
 They capture roles and special behaviors.
     - `HumanMessage` – user input (“What’s the weather in Paris?”).
     - `AIMessage` – LLM output (text and/or tool call instructions).
     - `SystemMessage` – instructions or policy that steer the LLM (“You are a helpful assistant…”).
     - `ToolMessage` – the result of executing a tool, sent back to the LLM to continue reasoning.
     - `RemoveMessage` – instructs the runtime/memory to drop prior messages (useful for context pruning/privacy).
+- Typical flow:
+    - Add a `HumanMessage`.
+    - LLM returns an `AIMessage` (may include a tool call).
+    - A tool executes; you add a `ToolMessage` with the result.
+    -

 #### Why Langgraph
 1. **Simplified development**